knobs-dials/touchy/README.md

 # CONSIDER
 - make it react to sliding touch
-   - as in, all buttons you pass, not just the one you land on
+   - as in, hit all buttons you pass, not just the one you land the touch on
    - consider strumming, pitch bends

 - add on-screen config, e.g. swapping to other layouts, what to show on buttons, switching midi channel